Sunday School Crafts and Activities for Kids - Abraham

 How to Make the Family Tree Picture:

 1. Before class print out the family tree pattern and cut out small leaf shapes about 2" long from green paper.
-(Available to members on The Resource room with and without the Bible verse.)
+(Available to members on The Resource room with and without the Bible verse, and as an instant digital download.)

 2. In class have your children color the tree trunks and write their family member's names on the leaves.
 Younger children will not know very many of their relatives, but they can just glue the leaves on the tree and have their parents help them write the names on the leaves later.
 Don't worry about putting the names in any kind of order like a real family tree.
 The idea is to just help the children think about how many people are related to them.